Architecture in Europe

 ARCH 692 Documentation (3 credit hours) Required for M. Arch I Students, Optional for M. Arch II and III students.

-Participants will stay in centrally located hotels in Rome, Florence, Venice, Ljubljana, Vienna and Prague.
+Participants will stay in centrally located hotels or hostels in Rome, Siena, Lyon, La Tourette in Éveux, Aix-en-Provence, Barcelona and Madrid.

 The following additional students are eligible on a space-available basis: